Costa Rica is a vibrant chunk of the Central American isthmus and these helpful travel tips will help to prepare you for the trip of a lifetime

 2. Getting there is easy

 It’s relatively easy to get to Costa Rica with an abundance of direct flights available from major capital cities across the world.
 The journey from New York takes approximately 5 hours.
-From London, British Airways flies direct from Gatwick Airport (GTW) and direct flight times are a speedy 10 hours and 50 minutes.
+From London, British Airways flies direct from Gatwick Airport and the journey takes times 10 hours and 50 minutes.
 There are also indirect flights available from a number of providers.
 Check Skyscanner for the best and cheapest options.

 3. Getting around is hard

 You’d be forgiven for assuming that internal travel within Costa Rica is simple and straightforward given it is relatively small with only 51,100km² (19,730m²) to cover, just slightly larger than Switzerland.
 In reality, many of the roads between cities and national parks can be long and take a bit of planning, especially if you travel by bus.
 This means you’re likely to spend a few days in one location before moving on to the next, so take your time.

 4. You can visit year round